-The services of a consultant teacher are recommended for students who are fully integrated into general education classes.
-The service is available for students in elementary grades who can benefit from instruction in the general curriculum, and who require limited special services.
+The services of a consultant teacher are recommended for students who are fully participating in general education classes.
+The service is available for students who are receiving all of their instruction in the general education class/curriculum, and who require limited special services.